Florida's Gulf County: Don’t Forget the Forgotten Coast

 You’ll see more history any time you check the time.
 While nearly every time zone around the world is divided by imaginary north-south lines, in this pocket of Gulf County an east-west line – namely the Gulf Intracoastal Waterway – separates Central and Eastern Standard Times.

 One story is that a railroad originating from Jacksonville terminated at the only stop along the line that stubbornly ran an hour earlier than the rest: Port St. Joe.
 To keep things simple, timetables and time itself were modified here.
-A popular fringe benefit is that every year here there are two New Year’s Eve celebrations marked by two fireworks displays (one here and one down the bay at Mexico Beach) with a fleet of trolleys available to shuttle revelers to parties throughout the area.
+A popular fringe benefit is that every year here there are two New Year’s Eve celebrations marked by two fireworks displays (one here and one down the bay) with a fleet of trolleys available to shuttle revelers to parties throughout the area.

 Time also seems to stand still along Reid Avenue, the business district where a pleasing absence of chain stores brings to mind a shopping village of the past.
 There’s a bar and package store established in 1938, the historic 1938 Port Theatre being prepared for renovation and restoration, and independent businesses including florists, antiques, salons, a day spa, realtors, boutiques, gift shops, restaurants and outdoor cafes.